-The variety of geographical regions in Argentina, are a determining factor of the different types of climates.
+The diverse geographical regions in Argentina, are a determining factor of the different types of climates.
 To learn more about the different regions, and the Argentine water systems see Argentina Geographic Regions and Hydrography in Argentina

 Due to its vast territory, Argentina presents a remarkable climatic diversity.
 In this sense, various geographic factors have a direct bearing, determining the climatic characteristics of the different regions.